-So now, on suspicion that it might have infected humans with Covid-19, the pangolin will finally be spared and protected?
+So, on suspicion that it might have infected humans with Covid-19, the pangolin will finally be spared and protected?

 Probably not.
 In 2003, civets—mongoose-type creatures—were banned and culled in large numbers after it was discovered they likely transferred the SARS virus to humans.
-The selling of snakes was also briefly banned in Guangzhou after the SARS outbreak.
+The sale of snakes was also briefly banned in Guangzhou after the SARS outbreak.

 But today dishes using the animals are still eaten in China.